scosman/actions_mcp/README.md

   </picture>
 </p>
 <h3 align="center">
-  One YAML to create a MCP server for your lint/test/build/format commands.
+  One YAML to create a MCP server for your lint/test/build commands and prompts
 </h3>

 ## Overview